Reapers Haunted Attraction and Maze of Terror at Chilliwack’s Fantasy Farms is one of the Lower Mainland’s most popular Halloween events in October.

 The Maze of Terror

 The Maze of Terror at Fantasy Farms is a labyrinth in the dark.
 In past years it wasn’t a corn maze, like at some other places.
 Rather, it was an open-roofed structure with high walls, maze-like corridors and zero lighting.
 In 2018 and 2019 the Maze of Terror was a corn maze.
-In 2020, however, it is a wooden structure once again.
+In 2020, however, it was a wooden structure once again.

 The main fear factor with the maze is the darkness.
 If you’re afraid of the dark then this truly is a “maze of terror.”
 There are also usually live actors in costume and a few scary decorations.